zjunlp/KnowLM/README.md

 <h3 id="2-2">2.2 Pretraining model weight acquisition and restoration</h3>

-> Since the Meta has not fully released the weights of LLaMA, we have computed the difference between the CaMA weights and the LLaMA weights and uploaded them [here](https://huggingface.co/zjunlp/CaMA-13B-Diff).
-To restore the complete CaMA weights, please follow the steps outlined below.
+> Since the Meta has not fully released the weights of LLaMA, we have computed the difference between the ZhiXi weights and the LLaMA weights and uploaded them [here](https://huggingface.co/zjunlp/CaMA-13B-Diff).
+To restore the complete ZhiXi weights, please follow the steps outlined below.

 **1. Download LLaMA 13B and ZhiXi-13B-Diff**